9 Frighteningly Good Spanish Horror Movies That You’ll Never Forget

 Spanish language learners can put all this overflowing gore to good use as language learning tools.
 The movies will keep you up at night anyway, so you might as well put those sleepless nights to good use and improve your Spanish!

 One great thing about a horror or thriller movie is that you never know what’s going to happen next.
 Yeah, we know somebody is probably going to die, or somebody is definitely hiding behind the door or somebody is rearranging some furniture in the middle of the night, but we’re not really sure.
-This isn’t your standard Meg Ryan-Tom Hanks romantic comedy movie where, once you see their names on the screen, you know the two main characters will end up together by the time the final credits roll.

 Instead, horror movies play on our primal fears, our deepest and darkest thoughts.
 By tackling the taboo, by skirting the commonalities between fantasy and reality, the horror genre has a way of imprinting movie sequences inside our minds.